KellerJordan/modded-nanogpt/README.md

 Here's what happened: Records #22, #23, and #24 each change only the systems/implementation of the speedrun.
 Therefore, the requirement to do statistical testing to confirm they hit the target was waived, since in theory they should have hit it automatically, by virtue of the fact that they didn't touch the ML (i.e., they didn't change the architecture, learning rate, etc.).

-So if these records shouldn't have changed the ML, what explains the regression?
+So if these records shouldn't have changed the ML, what explains the regression in val loss?
-The answer is that we think that most likely, it was indeed not introduced by any of these records.
-Instead, the regression of 0.002 val loss was probably caused by my (@kellerjordan0) own non-record in which I retimed record #21 with newest torch, because in this non-record I also changed the constants used to cast the lm_head to fp8.
+We think that most likely, the answer is that this regression was indeed not introduced by any of these records.
+Instead, it was probably caused by my (@kellerjordan0) own non-record in which I retimed record #21 with newest torch, because in this non-record I also changed the constants used to cast the lm_head to fp8.
-I thought that the change I made should be a (small) strict improvement, but apparently that was not the case.
+I thought that this change should cause a (small) strict improvement, but apparently that was not the case.

-Therefore, it is probable that each of records #22-24 could be easily made fully valid by simply reverting the change I had made to those constants.
-So I'm going to leave them up as accepted records.
+Therefore, it is probable that each of records #22-24 could be easily made fully valid by simply reverting the change I made to those constants.
+Therefore they shall be upheld as valid records.

-For future records, fortunately record #26 brought the speedrun back into the green in terms of <3.28 loss, so (with high p-value) it should be in a good state now.
+For the future, fortunately record #26 brought the speedrun back into the green in terms of <3.28 loss, so (with high p-value) it should be in a good state now.

 ---